 Once you've found the email you're looking for, check the box next to it to select it.
 You can also select multiple emails by checking the boxes next to each one.

-Step 5: Move the email to your inbox again
+Step 5: Move archived emails to inbox in Gmail

 Clicking this will move your email(s) back to your inbox, making it much easier to find.
 The message should appear in order of the date and time it was sent.
 You've now successfully unarchived an email in Gmail!

-Archive and unarchive emails to organize your inbox!
+How to archive and unarchive emails in Gmail to organize your inbox

-Now that you know all about archiving and unarchiving emails, it’s time to put this knowledge into practice.
+Now that you know about archiving emails as well as how to undo unarchived emails in Gmail, it’s time to put this knowledge into practice.
 Start by archiving old messages that are no longer relevant or taking up space in your inbox.
 Create a system where you decide whether to archive and/or mute new messages after you’ve read them.

-And don’t forget to unarchive important messages when you need them again!
+And don’t forget to unarchive Gmail emails when you need them again!
 With a little bit of practice, you’ll have an inbox that is neatly organized and easy to navigate.